Mr. Steve Muenzberg

 Director of Engineering, FAA Flight Analyst DER, FAA Flutter DER

-Mr. Robert Lind has more than 30 years of experience in aerodynamic design, aeroelastic analysis, and test.
+Mr. Robert Lind has more than 30 years of experience in aerodynamic design, aeroelastic analysis, and testing.
 Robert is an FAA DER (Designated Engineering Representative) Flight Analyst for 14 CFR Part 23 and CAR 3 and an FAA Flutter DER for 14 CFR Parts 23 and 25 airplanes.
-His experience includes aircraft certification, aerodynamic design and analysis using low and high order methods, static and dynamic aeroelasticity, flight test conduct and data analysis, AFM (Airplane Flight Manual) generation, wind tunnel test conduct, and model design and construction.
+His experience includes aircraft certification, aerodynamic design and analysis using low and high-order methods, static and dynamic aeroelasticity, flight test conduct and data analysis, AFM (Airplane Flight Manual) generation, wind tunnel test conduct, and model design and construction.

 Robert has actively participated in numerous STC (Supplemental Type Certificate) projects and contributed to such diverse programs as the Quest Kodiak and Lockheed Martin Cooperative Avionics Testbed.
-Robert is an industry recognized MSC.Nastran aeroelastic analysis expert with comprehensive experience in aeroelastic solutions sequences 144/145/146.
-This experience includes developing, validating, and using MSC Nastran aeroelastic models and processes to perform real world certification analyses for static loads, dynamic loads, and flutter.
+Robert is an industry-recognized MSC.Nastran aeroelastic analysis expert with comprehensive experience in aeroelastic solutions sequences 144/145/146.
+This experience includes developing, validating, and using MSC Nastran aeroelastic models and processes to perform real-world certification analyses for static loads, dynamic loads, and flutter.

 Mr. Ian Draycott